apache/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   The default value is 1 GiB.
 * **base_shard_count**.
 The minimum number of shards $b$, used for levels with the smallest density.
 This gives the minimum compaction concurrency for the lowest levels.
 A low number would result in larger L0 sstables but may limit the overall maximum write throughput (as every piece of data has to go through L0).
+The base shard count only applies after `min_sstable_size` is reached.
-  The default value is 4 (1 for system tables, or when multiple data locations are defined).
+  The default value is 4 for all tables
 * **sstable_growth** The sstable growth component $\lambda$, applied as a factor in the shard exponent calculation.
   This is a number between 0 and 1 that controls what part of the density growth should apply to individual sstable size and what part should increase the number of shards.
 Using a value of 1 has the effect of fixing the shard